Vasomotor Rhinitis

 Introduction

 Vasomotor rhinitis is a type of non-allergic rhinitis that clinically resembles allergic rhinitis.
 However, it does not involve IgE-mediated hypersensitivity.
 Therefore, vasomotor rhinitis is diagnosed only after excluding allergic rhinitis through history, examination, and allergy testing.
-Vasomotor rhinitis usually persists throughout the year (perennial) and affects adults more commonly than children.
+Unlike allergic rhinitis, which may be seasonal, vasomotor rhinitis usually persists throughout the year (perennial) and is seen more often in adults.

 Types of Vasomotor Rhinitis